-Ann Makosinski is a 22-year-old student, serial inventor and media darling doing numerous global appearances and keynote talks.
+Ann Makosinski is a serial inventor and media darling doing numerous global appearances and keynote talks.
 Her first toy was a box of transistors, which launched her journey into the world of inventing.
 Ann participated in local science fairs starting grade 6, and in grade 10 her inspiration grew when her friend in the Philippines failed her grade because she had no electricity or light to study at night.
 The Hollow Flashlight was invented… a flashlight that runs off the heat of the human hand!
 Ann won numerous awards at the Intel Science and Engineering Fair, and ultimately won the age 15-16 category at the 2013 Google Science Fair.
 She is currently in talks to manufacture and globally distribute her flashlight.

 Ann’s next invention was the eDrink, created out of necessity after listening to her high school friends complain about their hot coffee taking too long to cool down, and their phones are always running out of battery.
 Coffee and phones being a mainstay to her generation, Ann combined the two to solve their problem.
 This invention converts the excess heat of your coffee while cooling into electricity, which will give your phone or iPod a boost of energy.
 The eDrink won at the 2015 Intel Science and Engineering Fair.